emyemmanuel/CS6367-TestPrioritizationTool/README.md

 Here are the changes that should be made to the tool while running on any other example project.

-1. Updates made in pom.xml
+A. Updates made in pom.xml

 The changes or additions made in the pom.xml are as follows:
 -- First Change